-Classrooms are evolving to meet the changing expectations of students and allow use of new kinds of multimedia and interactive content that teachers are using to transform the learning experience.
+Classrooms are evolving to meet the changing expectations of students and allow the use of new kinds of multimedia and interactive content that teachers are using to transform the learning experience.
 The new generation of classrooms is interactive – and needs to be designed to allow for a very smooth transition to interactivity, as and when the teacher thinks it necessary.

 Here are our tips to help achieve this in your interactive classroom or training room: